The-AVR/AVR-2022/content/en/basic-drone-assembly/arms-and-motors/_index.md

 Each arm will require three 22mm screws and lock nuts.
 You will insert each of the screws through the top plate, arm, bottom plate, and landing gear mount.
 The lock nut will be secured from the bottom as shown in the photo below.
 A 5.5mm box driver is necessary for tightening the nut.
 Be sure to tighten each nut securely.

+{{% alert title="Tip" color="tip" %}}
+Save yourself some trouble and make sure that the motor arms are mounted in the right position.
+Make sure that the labeled ESC leads match with the motor labels.
+Refer back to the PX4 motor image above if necessary.
+{{% /alert %}}

 ![Securing lock nuts with 5.5mm driver](motor_arm_midplate_2.jpg)

-Repeat this process for each motor arm.
+Repeat the installation process for each motor arm.

 ![All four motor arms secured](motor_arm_midplate_3.jpg)